Orange-OpenSource/pyngsild/README.md

 As datasources have very little in common, the only assumption made by the framework is : a **pyngsild** Source is iterable.

-*For illustrative purposes a Source item could be a line from a CSV file, an element from a JSON array, or a row from a Pandas dataframe.*
+*For illustrative purposes an element accessed from a Source could be a line from a CSV file, an item from a JSON array, or a row from a Pandas dataframe.*

-Many generic Sources are provided by the framework and it's easy to create a new one.
+Many generic Sources are provided by the framework and it's easy to create new ones.

 ### The pipeline